pupper/pupper-react/README.md

 ![Software License][ico-license]

-**WORK IN PROGRESS**

-Pupper stands for "PHP Plus React" (PPR -> Pupper).
+Pupper stands for "PHP Plus React" (PPR > Pupper).
 The goal is to make a Framework that takes the best of both technologies and makes them communicate bi-directionnaly.

 [See pupper on Github for more information](https://github.com/bouiboui/pupper/tree/master/app)